 contact us if you have any queries.

-- Sunday July 2nd Walk and AGM This will be a short local walk touring 2 or 3 gardens in Wellington that belong to the committee and friends, finishing with tea and cake and an AGM in Leegomery Rd.
+- Sunday July 2nd Walk and AGM This was a short local walk touring 2 gardens in Wellington that belong to the committee and finishing with tea and cake and the AGM in a garden in Leegomery Rd.

 - The programme of events for the 2017 Wellington Walking Festival (11th - 17th September 2017) is now on the Festival Page.
 Bookings are open.

 - Sunday June 4th Andy led a walk which was a 'hop' in shared cars to the new car park on New Works Lane.
 The walk looked at the work being done by the path maintenance team in Short Woods